aghanoury/seed/README.md

 # SEED Lab Fall 2019
-This is the official git repository of hot SEED.
+This is the official repository of Group 11 SEED Lab.